 Weekly Report Prompts Your Boss Will Actually Read

-Most weekly reports are dumped activity logs that nobody opens past the second paragraph — “I attended 12 meetings, reviewed 8 PRs, helped with…” — and end up training the boss to skip them.
-These prompts force the structure managers actually want: 3 wins with a metric, 3 risks with owners, 2 specific asks, and 1 commitment for next week.
-Pair with executive summary prompts when rolling up to leadership.
+Most weekly reports are dumped activity logs that nobody reads past the second paragraph — “I attended 12 meetings, reviewed 8 PRs, helped with onboarding…” — and they quietly train your manager to skip you.
+The fix is structure.
+Every prompt below forces the shape a busy manager actually scans: 3 wins each tied to a metric, 3 risks each with a named owner, 2 specific asks, and 1 commitment for next week.
+Paste them into ChatGPT, Claude, or Gemini; the table further down says which model handles a paste of a full week of raw notes best as of June 2026.
+Pair with executive summary prompts when the report rolls up to leadership.

 Best for